Dr Jonathan Gross

-Dr. Jonathan Gross is a Teaching Fellow and Researcher with expertise in questions of cultural participation, management and policy.
-Jonathan has recently co-authored two reports, Towards Cultural Democracy and Caring for Cultural Freedom, which together provide a new approach to understanding ‘cultural opportunity’ - identifying new directions for cultural practice and policy in the UK.
+Dr Gross’s work focuses on questions of cultural participation, policy and management.
+Since joining CMCI in 2015, he has been involved in a series of research projects - leading to publications including Towards Cultural Democracy and Caring for Cultural Freedom - which together provide a new approach to understanding ‘cultural opportunity’, identifying new directions for cultural practice and policy in the UK.

 Jonathan has previously held research and teaching positions at the Universities of Leeds, Liverpool and Sheffield.
 At the University of Leeds Jonathan worked on an AHRC Cultural Value project investigating the relationships between participation in the arts and wellbeing, and on the evaluation of Arts Council England’s Arts Fundraising and Philanthropy programme.
 At the Sheffield Performer & Audience Research Centre (SPARC), Jonathan led the research activity on the collaborative project Understanding Audiences for the Contemporary Arts, working with cultural organisations and their participants across Birmingham.

 Jonathan studied Social & Political Sciences at Trinity College Cambridge, European Culture at University College London, and Humanities & Cultural Studies at the London Consortium.
 His PhD thesis was an ethnographic study of the BBC Proms.